me1kd/gc_test/README.rst

 1. Sqlite3 is mandatory needs to be installed before installing gc_test.
 If using Ubuntu/Debian, **sudo apt install sqlite3** will do the work.
 More installation methods can be found at: `https://www.tutorialspoint.com/sqlite/sqlite_installation <https://www.tutorialspoint.com/sqlite/sqlite_installation>`_.
 If any error prompted about missing sqlite.h or python.h.
 That is because sqlite3 is not installed.
 2. It is also recommended to run the commands in a clean virtual environment for python.
-3. If there is any unexpected issue that the program cannot be installed by setuptools, the main.py is in <root>/src/gc_test and can be executed by **python main.py**, which has the same usage as gcclac.
+3. If there is any unexpected issue that the program cannot be installed by setuptools, the main.py is in <root>/src/gc_test and can be executed in <root>/src/ by **python3 -m gc_test.main**, which has the same usage as gcclac.
+This also depends requirements.txt.
+Command is **pip3 install -r requirements.txt**